Skip to main content

 Is Taiga good?

-Yes, Taiga is good for development work.
+Yes, Taiga is good for enterprise agents work.
 Users particularly appreciate compliance with iso 27001, soc 2, eu ai act, gdpr, and nis2 is built into the generation pipeline rather than added after the fact.
 However, keep in mind not generally available — access is limited to enterprise pilots starting april 2026 according to the vendor, so most teams cannot use it today.

 How much does Taiga cost?